Looking for bike friendly cities to add to your bucket list?

 Amongst the most-recommended routes in the San Francisco area are the Marin Headlands, Stinson Beach, Ocean Beach and San Fran to the Ferries rides.
 The Tiburon Loop forms part of the latter, and is ideal for those seeking a laid-back route.
 For more climbing, head for Stinson Beach.

 Locals and visitors can park for free at various spots in Marin.
-Behind Mike’s Bikes in Sausalito is one of these, and this local cycling business also organises weekly summer rides.
+Behind Mike’s Bikes in Sausalito is one of these, and this local cycling business also organizes weekly summer rides.

 More information